winter-b/Setups/networking/windows/README.md

 # Tested in Windows 11

-## Domain blocking
+## Domain blocking using hosts file
-### It is possible to do domain blocking in Windows firewall, we'll block it using hosts file.
 ### First find the directory in which windows hosts file is kept.
 Open 'ragedit.exe' under 'C:\Windows'
 ### In ragedit go to 'HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters' and the hey is 'DataBasePath'
 ![image](https://user-images.githubusercontent.com/85021800/168692089-31185645-5bd2-4530-9f61-805f88177b31.png)